Custom High-Temperature Measuring Systems for Material Tests

 Precise optical measurements: non-contact and under controlled conditions up to 2400°C

-The Center of Device Development CeDeD at Fraunhofer ISC develops and manufactures high-precision high-temperature measurement systems for in-situ material testing under extreme temperatures and controlled climatic conditions – tailored to specific customer requirements.
+The Center of Device Development CeDeD at Fraunhofer ISC develops and manufactures custom high-temperature measurement systems and high-precision thermal testing equipment for in-situ material characterization under extreme temperatures, controlled atmospheres, and customizable environmental conditions.

 Our range of thermo-optical measuring devices